PawseySC/container-workflows/_episodes/01-docker-intro.md

 There are a number of reasons for using containers in your daily work:

-* Provide a consistent testing environment
 * Data reproducibility/provenance
-* Cross-platform compatibility
+* Cross-platform portability
+* Simplified collaboration
 * Simplified software dependencies and management
 * Scalability
+* Provide a consistent testing environment

 A few examples of how containers are being used at Pawsey

 * Bioinformatics workflows
 * RStudio & JupyterHub
+* Machine Learning
+* HPC workflows (via Shifter)
 * Webservers
-* HPC workflows (via Shifter)
-* Machine Learning
 * Python apps in radio astronomy

 Here's an overview of what a workflow might look like: